zeluisping/itz/README.md

 ## Primitives

 Primitives directly represent the primitives of the language.
 They're the most strict type of validators as the input value must have exactly the type we want, and nothing more.

+For each of these primitives there is an optional version with the naming convention `itz.OptionalTYPE`; each of them is equivalente to `itz.Optional(itz.TYPE)`.

 ### itz.Boolean